GBKS/opendesign.guide/content/3-getting-started.md

 Before you start contributing, it's crucial to understand the project's contribution guidelines.
 These guidelines ensure that your contributions align with the project's goals and standards.

-Begin by thoroughly reading the project's documentation.
+Begin by thoroughly *reading the project's documentation**.
 This will help you understand the project's vision, goals, and any existing design principles.
 This knowledge will inform your design decisions and help you create contributions that truly benefit the project.

-When you're just starting out, it's often best to begin with small contributions.
+When you're just starting out, it's often best to **begin with small contributions**.
 Look for issues tagged as "good first issue" or "beginner-friendly".
 These are typically smaller tasks that are well-suited for newcomers.
 You might start by improving documentation, creating small UI elements, or even just participating in discussions.

 Communication is key in open source projects.
-Before you start working on a significant contribution, introduce yourself to the community.
+Before you start working on a significant contribution, **introduce yourself** to the community.
 Share your background, your interest in the project, and what you hope to contribute.
 This helps the community get to know you and can lead to valuable guidance and mentorship.

-It's also a good idea to discuss your ideas before you start working on them.
+It's also a good idea to **discuss your ideas** before you start working on them.
 This ensures you're not duplicating work someone else is doing and allows you to get feedback on your approach early on.

-Make sure you understand the process for submitting your work.
+Make sure you **understand the process** for submitting your work.
 Many projects use pull requests on platforms like GitHub.
 Familiarize yourself with this process and be prepared to iterate on your work based on feedback.
 Remember, revision and improvement are normal parts of the open source contribution process.

 ## Setting Up Necessary Tools and Accounts